 Unsolicited phone calls from people you don’t know can be irritating.
-They always have horrible timing too, calling at the most inconvenient moment, like when your family is about to sit down for dinner.
+They always have horrible timing, too, like calling when you’re about to sit down for dinner.

-Some of these calls aren’t just annoying anymore, they’re also malicious.
-There has been a rash of phone calls making the rounds lately where scammers try to trick victims into giving them sensitive data that could lead to massive financial losses.
+Some of these calls aren’t just annoying — they’re also malicious.
+There’s been a rash of phone calls lately where scammers try to trick victims into giving them sensitive data that could lead to massive financial losses.

 That’s why you need to know about these five phone scams so you can stay protected.

 The most recent scam hitting the phone lines deals with the U.S. government.
 The Department of Homeland Security (DHS) Office of Inspector General (OIG) just issued a fraud alert to warn citizens that the DHS OIG Hotline phone number is being used as part of a telephone spoofing scam.
 People from all across the country are being targeted.

 The scammer pretends to be an employee with the U.S. immigration department and alters the caller ID system to make it appear as if the call is coming from the DHS OIG Hotline number (1-800-323-8603).
 The fraudster demands the victim verifies personal information through numerous tactics, including claiming they’re victims of identity theft.

 One important thing to remember is that DHS OIG NEVER uses its Hotline number to make outgoing calls.
 It’s only used to receive information from the public, so you shouldn’t answer calls purporting to be from 1-800-323-8603.